SDU-eScience/UCloud/provider-integration/README.md

 UCloud requires TLS from all providers running in a production environment.
 The certificate must be valid and signed by a recognized Certificate Authority (CA).
 We encourage providers to follow best practices.
 For inspiration, Mozilla hosts an online [SSL configuration generator](https://ssl-config.mozilla.org).
-Additionally, [this document (https://github.com/ssllabs/research/wiki/SSL-and-TLS Deployment-Best-Practices) from SSL Labs can provide a good starting point.
+Additionally, [this document](https://github.com/ssllabs/research/wiki/SSL-and-TLS%20Deployment-Best-Practices) from SSL Labs can provide a good starting point.

 Most communication received by the provider is coming directly from UCloud.
 In some cases the integration module will receive communication directly from the end-user.
 This is the case for uploads, downloads and other interactive